-The tenancy agreement sets out your responsibilities as an introductory tenant and sets out the duties of the Council as your landlord.
-It also sets out the conditions that apply to any secure tenancy that arises after the trial period.
+The agreement below sets out your responsibilities as a secure tenant of your property and also the duties of the Council as your landlord.

 The Conditions provide the basis of a good landlord and tenant relationship.

 The benefits of this partnership should enable you to have quiet enjoyment of your home in association with your neighbours during the tenancy.
 Should the Conditions be broken by either party, the Council will take action to rectify the situation.

 You will be required to ensure that you occupy the property within four weeks of the commencement date of your tenancy, unless the prior written permission of the Council has been granted for a longer period.
 It is a requirement of the tenancy that all people for whom accommodation was requested on the housing application form occupy the dwelling as their only or principal home.

 Your tenancy of the property is on a weekly basis and may only be terminated by you giving the Council not less than 28 days notice in writing.
 The termination date must be on a Monday.